SSWConsulting/SSW.Rules.Content/rules/sample/rule.md

 &nbsp;

+## Output:

 [[goodExample | This is the title]]
-| > A good exemple looks like this
+| A good exemple looks like this

 [[badExample | This is the title]]
-| > A bad exemple looks like this
+| A bad exemple looks like this

 [[oKExample | This is the title]]
-| > An OK exemple looks like this
+| An OK exemple looks like this

 &nbsp;